 If travel into the Pocono Mountains region in Monroe County, Pennsylvania, you’ll find an odd sight located off of Route 447 in the town of Analomink: An abandoned resort.
 But this resort wasn’t known for being grand or luxurious — or at least, not in the sense of “grand and luxurious” that applies to most resorts today.
 Gaudy and brightly colored, it was the kind of place you went when you wanted to spice things up a little bit with your partner — the kind of place with heart-shaped bath tubs and mirrors in unexpected places.
-It was once called the Penn Hills Resort, although it has been at least five years since anyone has checked in or out of the place.
+It was once called the Penn Hills Resort, although it has been years since anyone has checked in or out of the place.

 Initially opened as a simple tavern in 1944, Penn Hills was almost completely rebuilt in the 1955 after a summer of massive flooding.
 By the 1960s, it had grown into a sizable vacation destination, with 100 rooms spread out over 500 acres.
 There was a golf course for the summer and ski slopes and an ice rink for the winter; guests could shoot archery and play tennis by day, and dance the night away once the sun went down.
 It had a tiki lounge and a wedding bell-shaped pool, and lighting fixtures from the 1964 World’s Fair.
 It called itself “a paradise of Pocono Pleasure” and reveled in its reputation as a place of “unbridled passion”; in addition to catering to the honeymoon set, it also played host to those partaking in the swinger lifestyle.
 For several decades, it was the site of much merriment, with its New Year’s Eve parties in particular drawing a crowd year after year.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]